 Technical interview overview

-Compilation of my advice for undergraduates at MIT looking to find a summer internship or full-time new-grad position in software.
+Compilation of my advice for undergraduates at MIT looking to find a summer internship or full-time new-grad position in software engineering.

 - Travel Guide: general resources such as best practices, resume template